 The lock on your battery serves two purposes: theft prevention and ensuring proper position of the battery as it docks to the bike.
+The left image below shows the locked position and the right image shows the unlocked position.

-It is not a power switch.
+Note: the battery lock is not a power switch.